Why Swimming Pool Temperature Matters

 water quality, water balance, LSI balance, orenda chemistry, pool chemistry

 Warmer water means more chlorine demand.
 This is not due to sunlight degradation of chlorine, though summertime does mean more hours of direct sunlight hitting an outdoor pool.
-The real reasons for higher chlorine demand are because both living and non-living contaminants are more prevalent in warmer water.
-Algae and bacteria, for instance, are living contaminants that chlorine must kill (sanitization).
-Warmer water means those microorganisms can reproduce more rapidly, therefore problems like algae are more prevalent in the summertime.
-If you have a pool, you have probably already know this.
+The real reasons for higher chlorine demand are that both living and non-living contaminants are more prevalent in warmer water.

-To kill any living organism, chlorine needs a certain amount of contact time (CT).
-CT is influenced by pH (in a non-stabilized pool), and water temperature.
+To kill any living organism, chlorine needs a certain amount of Contact Time (CT).
+CT is influenced by pH (in a non-stabilized pool) and water temperature.
 Why?
 Because warmer temperatures increase chlorine performance.
 Here's a quote from the water research center:

-To determine CT required we need to know:
+"To determine CT(required) we need to know:

-1. 1 The minimum temperature of the water during disinfection.
+1. 1) The minimum temperature of the water during disinfection.
 The minimum temperature of the water in the chlorine contact chamber must be monitored.
 Minimum temperature is used because chlorine’s ability to disinfect becomes less with lower temperatures.
-By using the lowest temperature of the water when determining CT required, we know that the disinfection that occurred was at least as good as the lowest temperature allowed.
+By using the lowest temperature of the water when determining CT(required) we know that the disinfection that occurred was at least as good as the lowest temperature allowed.

 Chemical reactions generally work faster at higher temperatures.
 Water chemistry is no different.
 So chlorine will work better and faster, and as a result, chlorine will also get reduced faster.

-Chlorine Demand
+Oxidant Demand

 Related: LSI Balance and Calcium Management (PIllar 1)

-Water Temperature is the most ignored LSI factor
+Water temperature is the most ignored LSI factor

-Of the six LSI factors, the easiest and most reliable factor to measure is water temperature.
-You just need a thermometer; no fancy test kit required.
-Most people–pool professionals and homeowners alike–are unaware that water temperature makes as big of a difference as it does.
-Therefore, temperature is the most ignored LSI factor.
-We were unaware of water temperature's LSI impact too, until we built the Orenda App and saw it for ourselves.
-Check out the difference that temperature makes in the screenshot below:
+Of the six LSI factors, water temperature is the easiest and most reliable factor to measure.
+All it takes is a thermometer.
+Most people––pool professionals and homeowners alike––are unaware that water temperature makes as big of a difference as it does.2 And yet, temperature is the most ignored LSI factor.

-cold water lowers the LSI, orenda calculatorJust a 35ºF drop in pool temperature fundamentally changes the LSI to aggressive.
-It was perfectly balanced at 80ºF, and at 45ºF, the water will etch a surface (and fade a vinyl liner, degrade a fiberglass gelcoat, etc.).
-Fortunately, water temperature does not drop down so dramatically overnight.
-It takes weeks, if not months, for a swimming pool to drop 35º, which gives pool owners and operators time to prepare and predict how to handle it.
+Fortunately, the water temperature does not drop down so dramatically overnight.
+It takes weeks, if not months, for a swimming pool to drop 35º.
+This gives pool owners and operators time to prepare and predict how to handle it.
 And that brings us to our next point...

-Water Temperature is the moving baseline for an LSI strategy
+Water temperature is the moving baseline for an LSI strategy

-Cold water consequences
+Cold water issues

 Calcite crystals underwater